Azero123/JW-Broadcasting/DEMO NOTES.md

 - Siri support
 - Interstitial screen to display  video detail (length, langauges, etc.) pressing Play.
 - Abiltiy to resume videos where you left off.
+- INVESTIGATE: Add JW.org logo to Tab Bar.
+- INVESTIGATE: New layout for Video on Demand screen.